tabad/fusioninventory-agent-windows-installer/Readme.txt

             .- FusionInventory Agent Task NetInventory v2.2.0
             .- FusionInventory Agent Task NetDiscovery v2.2.0

-      .- Strawberry Perl Portable Edition v5.16.1.1 (Aug 2012) for x84
-      .- Strawberry Perl Portable Edition v5.16.1.1 (Aug 2012) for x64

-      (NOTE: Both Perl distributions with all the dependencies of Perl modules for the previous FusionInventory Agent and Tasks resolved)

    This is the current directory tree of the project.